 November brings us into what is typically the busiest time of the year for many businesses!
 The last couple months of the year bring Black Friday, Shop Small Saturday, and Cyber Monday.
 When the pandemic hit it also changed shopping habits and amplified online shopping, as many retailers remained closed.

-This trend will likely continue in 2021 and your business should be ready handle the influx of customers as well as the changing trends.
+This trend will likely continue and your business should be ready handle the influx of customers as well as the changing trends.

 1. Have a website